SteveBarnegren/TweenKit/README.md

 ### Running actions in sequence

-Using `Sequence`, several animations can be run in order.
+Using an `ActionSequence`, several animations can be run in order.
 This time, we can use supply a closure as the 'from' parameter, to animate the view from it's current frame:

 ```
 let moveOne = InterpolationAction(from: { [unowned self] in self.squareView.frame },